MiaoDX/hand_in_homework/Computer_Graphics/PaperReading/Tone-Mapped_Mean-Shift_Based_Environment_Map_Sampling.md

 * Split regions whose energy is much larger than the average importance

 These regions are less importance region with more energy than they should have

+*Update*: Not only the "less importance region", but also the more importance region who have more energy than they deserve.

 * Merge: hierarchically combines the neighboring regions while maintaining importance balance.